Is an LLC Considered an Investment Company?

 The investment activities test considers the extent to which the LLC is engaged in investment activities.
 The LLC will be considered an investment company if it is primarily engaged in the following activities:

-Read More is bitcoin going to go back up
+Read More why is bitcoin dropping

 * Buying and selling securities